lynnhubbz/Astrocosmos/README.md

 ## Thanks

-### Stellar Thanks

-### Gas Giant Thanks

-### Terrestrial Thanks

-### Asteroid Thanks
+1. **Stellar Thanks**

+2. **Gas Giant Thanks**

+3. **Terrestrial Thanks**

+	I give my special terrestrial planet thanks to everyone who had helped me in brainstorming ideas and code, them are:

+	- Pan from Discord
+	- Felix Aesther from Discord

+5. **Asteroid Thanks**

 	I give my special asteroid thanks to everyone who has participated in this silly useless project, even just testing a code or lore, them are:

 	- Caspy from Instagram,
 	- Cirro from Instagram,
 	- Suya from Discord,

 	They are the asteroids of Astrocosmos, shaping it's planets and stars, glitter of the skies

 ---